bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 - the above has spurred the creation of all sorts of extensions and replacements to the standard library, which creates a lot of learning overhead and fragmentation.
 I was amused to see that the popular book [Real World OCaml](https://dev.realworldocaml.org/) directly recommends replacing the standard library with a third-party alternative.
 - the package manager [Opam](https://opam.ocaml.org) is relatively easy to use, although using switches (isolated OCaml environments) takes a while to get used to.
 I'm still not sure that should be part of the responsibilities of a package manager, but it gets the job done.
 Opam could use some better [documentation](https://opam.ocaml.org/doc/Manual.html).

-There's also support to target JavaScript from OCaml sources, which looks interesting, but I haven't tried it yet.
-[ReasonML](https://reasonml.github.io/) (basically OCaml with a "more familiar" syntax) is also appealing in this space, but I hear that the project has lost traction and has been on the decline lately.[^1]
+There's also support to target [JavaScript from OCaml sources](https://github.com/ocsigen/js_of_ocaml), which looks interesting, but I haven't tried it yet.
+[ReScript](https://rescript-lang.org/) (basically Reason that targets JavaScript) is also appealing in this space, even if it's only tangentially connected to OCaml.[^1]

 One common complaint about OCaml is its lack of support for parallel programming - OCaml currently doesn't natively support multiple OS-level OCaml threads running simultaneously.
 A global lock prevents multiple OCaml threads from running at once.
 The good news is that [OCaml 5.0](https://discuss.ocaml.org/t/ocaml-5-0-zeroth-alpha-release/10026) is right around the corner and its flagship feature is native support for multicore parallelism!
 This [article](https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml) is a fantastic overview of Multicore OCaml.
 Exciting times ahead!